Warm German Potato Salad

 RELATED RECIPE: Cold Creamy Potato Salad

-This high-protein potato salad recipe is made with mayonnaise, pickles, and hard-boiled eggs.
-This recipe was a staple in my childhood and was typically served with beef franks.
+This high-protein potato salad recipe uses mayonnaise, pickles, and hard-boiled eggs.
+It was a staple in my childhood and was typically served with beef franks.

 Some readers pointed out that this was not a typical German Potato Salad but resembled traditional American potato salads.
 A typical German potato salad should be warm.

-At first, this was quite confusing to me. 🙂
+At first, this wasn’t very clear to me. 🙂

 Of course, I’ve had warm potato salads before.
 But that was typically in a restaurant serving Southern cuisine!
 And that’s the key.

-Most regions in Germany have their unique potato salads.
-And how these different types of potato salad are prepared can differ quite a bit.
+Most regions in Germany have unique potato salads, and how these different types of potato salad are prepared can differ quite a bit.

 There are so many potato salad recipes and variations.
 Some regions are known for their hot German Potato Salad, and others are for cold, creamy ones.
 Some recipes even include matjes herring (think Northern Germany)!